 - The couple at the World Unity Festival with their backs to the camera when Peter pulled them to safety by using his web?
 The man was reportedly Nicholas Hammond, Friedrich Von Trapp from The Sound of Music and Spider-Man from the '70s TV show.

-- Captain Obvious: The socially-inept Peter to Betty Brantnote at the Bugle:
+- The socially-inept Peter to Betty Brantnote at the Bugle:

 Aunt May: From EEEVIL!

-- Ceiling Cling: Peter does this twice to hide from attention at the Thanksgiving party.
+- Ceiling Cling: Peter does this twice to hide from Norman at the Thanksgiving party.

 - Celebrity Paradox: Aunt May briefly tells Peter "You're not Superman, you know!", and Peter half-jokingly yells out "Up, up, and away!" and "Shazam" when he's trying to figure out how to fire his web.
 This seems to imply that DC Comics exists in the movie's universe — but it makes you wonder what it would look like in a world without Marvel Comics.
 Would they have a running rivalry with a different company?
 Would they change their superhero characters to accommodate changing tastes in the '60s?
 Did Stan Lee and Jack Kirby ever get into the comics business?
 If not, did DC ever publish New Gods?